rm53961/Project-1/README.md

-This query retrieves all assignments that are pending.
+*This query retrieves all assignments that are pending*

 SELECT * FROM assignment WHERE assignment_status = 'Pending';